 Election Commission

-The election shall be held every other year for the Board of Directors and Board of Trustees and shall be conducted by a 3 member Election Commission.
+The election shall be held every other year for the Board of Directors and Board of Trustees and shall be conducted by a 3-member Election Commission.
 Members of the commission must be members of MHMA and will be chosen jointly by the Board of Trustees and Board of Directors, excluding those members that are up for re-election, at least 60 days prior to the election.
 A member of the election commission may not be nominated for any position of the Board of Director or Board of Trustee.
 Similarly, a member of the sitting Board of Directors or Trustees may not serve on the Election Commission without first resigning from his/her position on the Board.
 Any objections to the choice of Election Committee members shall be submitted to the Board of Trustees within 2 weeks of the announcement.
 The Board of Trustees and Board of Directors reserve the right to consider the objection or not.

 The election commission is responsible for holding free, fair and transparent elections abiding by the bylaws.
 The procedures must be made public to MHMA voting members.